chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 Now that you have gained the ability to write code to move the bot around and sense the surroundings, what you can do with the bot is restricted only by your imagination.

-To know more about the TurtleBot3 and explore it various capabilities
+To know more about the TurtleBot3 and explore it various capabilities like navigation and SLAM, refer to the link below

 [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)